-Ms von der Leyen also warned the United States that hitting allied European nations with punitive tariffs over Greenland would be a "mistake".
+European Commission President Ursula von der Leyen earlier warned the US that hitting allied European nations with punitive tariffs over Greenland would be a "mistake".

-"The proposed additional tariffs are a mistake especially between long-standing allies," she said.
+"The proposed additional tariffs are a mistake especially between long-standing allies," she said, in a speech at the World Economic Forum in Davos in Switzerland.

 "Plunging us into a downward spiral would only aid the very adversaries we are both so committed to keeping out of the strategic landscape.
 So our response will be unflinching, united and proportional," Ms von der Leyen said.